- Photo by Benoit Dare from Pexels Almost everyone who visits …

 What is the best time to visit Crete?

 Make no mistake about it – Crete, as is perhaps any other location forming part of Greece, is best known for its majestic beauty displayed during the warmer months of the year.
 Early spring brings a variety of different colours whose intensity makes for the perfect complement to the generally green scenery, blue waters and skies, and light-coloured buildings.
-Crete is at her majestically beautiful best when in full bloom?
+Crete is at her majestically beautiful best when in full bloom.
+But before you go to a luxury travel agency to have it booked, there are some things you will need to think about first, like when to go!

-Does this mean summertime is the best time to visit though, particularly when it’s drier?
+Do you think summertime is the best time to visit, particularly when it’s drier?

 Getting lost in the local culture, with a hint of winter sports fun